amperity/amperity-docs/amperity_reference/source/attribute_rfm.rst

 .. attribute-rfm-score-context-start

 You can access combined approximate RFM scores directly from the **Segment Editor**.
-To add this attribute to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select the **L12M RFM Score** attribute, and then apply an condition.
+To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select the **L12M RFM Score** attribute, and then apply an condition.

 .. attribute-rfm-score-context-end